 Students who take individual GCSEs in Biology, Chemistry and Physics, will be awarded three GCSE grades, a separate grade for each science at the end of the course.
-Students taking the Separate Sciences will study two hours of biology, chemistry and physics a week.
+Students taking the Separate Sciences will study two hours of Biology, Chemistry and Physics a week.
 The separate science course covers the same topics as the combined course but there is extra content in all three sciences and an extra physics topic covering space physics.

-The extra science to be studied for the separate sciences is not necessarily more difficult than that covered in the combined science but will give students a much broader foundation to prepare them for post-16 qualifications in science, such as A-levels in biology, chemistry, physics, psychology, environmental science and so on.
+The extra science to be studied for the separate sciences is not necessarily more difficult than that covered in the combined science but will give students a much broader foundation to prepare them for post-16 qualifications in science, such as A-levels in Biology, Chemistry, Physics, Psychology or Environmental Science.